bbenesh/git-hooks/README.md

 # git-hooks
 My global git hooks -- most notably, they play audio files when you pull, commit, and push.

-//TODO:
+1. git clone git@github.com:zombree/git-hooks.git .git
+OR download to your computer, save in your home directory, and make sure to name the top-level directory .git.
+If you don't want this to live in your ~/.git, you need to go into all the hooks that don't end in .sample and update the paths in them.

-1. documentation on how to install these globally...
+2. documentation on how to install these globally...

 I put these directly in my home directory and configure them as global so that they run in every project on my computer.
 To make these work globally, run: